Elizabeth Denham: Awards and offices

 In 2011, Denham received the distinguished alumna award from UBC iSchool (Library, Archival and Information Studies) for her work in archives and the field of access and privacy.

 In 2013, she received the Queen Elizabeth II Diamond Jubilee Medal for her service as an officer of the legislature of British Columbia, Canada.

 In 2016, Denham was awarded the Grace-Pépin Access to Information Award for having been "a staunch advocate for access to information rights."

 In 2018, she was placed first in the DataIQ 100 Top 10.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2019 New Years Honours for services to protecting information.

-In 2020 she was announced as the winner of BCS, The Chartered Institute for IT’s Society Medal as a result of her office's investigation into unlawful data collection practices by political campaigns.
+In 2020 she was announced as the winner of BCS, The Chartered Institute for IT's Society Medal as a result of her office's investigation into unlawful data collection practices by political campaigns.

 Denham served as Chair of the International Conference of Data Protection and Privacy Commissioners, later the Global Privacy Assembly, from 2018 until 2021.

+The International Association of Privacy Professionals named Denham the recipient of its 2022 Privacy Leadership Award.

+The Global Privacy Assembly named Denham its second winner of the annual Giovani Butterelli Award in 2022, an honour named for the iconic European Data Protection Supervisor.

 Denham received an honorary doctorate of laws in 2022 from the University of Victoria, in British Columbia, for recognition of her international contributions to privacy and access over decades.